alokssingh/Alok-Singh/README.md

 ![Alok's github stats](https://github-readme-stats.vercel.app/api?username=alokssingh&show_icons=true&hide_border=true)

 :pushpin: Liked this introduction, You can also made similar for yourself.
-Star and Fork this [README](https://github.com/GOVINDDIXIT/GOVINDDIXIT)
+Star and Fork this [README](https://github.com/GOVINDDIXIT/GOVINDDIXIT) :pencil:

 Here are some ideas to get you started:

 - 🔭 I’m currently working in building robust system that will able to generating short description of actions and event of video.